Poet Laureate of the United Kingdom: Background

 After Shadwell's selection the laureate was appointed by the Lord Chamberlain, on the monarch's instructions.
 Since the appointment of Henry James Pye in 1790, the prime minister has recommended which candidate to appoint.
 For the appointment of Duffy the Department for Culture, Media and Sport (DCMS) undertook a consultation of academics and literary organisations to draw up a short list of recommendations which they presented to the prime minister.
 He, in conjunction with the Cabinet Office, then submitted the name to the Queen for approval.

 Dryden's salary for the laureateship was £200 per year.
 In 1630 Charles I added an annual "butt of Canary wine", although this was later discontinued in place of the monetary equivalent.
-When Ted Hughes was appointed, he rekindled the tradition, and received 720 bottles of sherry; as at 2015 this practice continues.
+When Ted Hughes was appointed, he rekindled the tradition, and received 720 bottles of sherry.
 Since Motion's appointment the DCMS provided an annual honorarium of £5,750; Motion also received an additional £19,000 for his work in education.
 With Duffy's appointment, the salary returned to £5,750 and the barrel of sherry.